sjentsch/lsjDocs/Ch10/Ch10_ChiSquare_5.rst

 -  *Expected frequencies are sufficiently large*.
 Remember how in the previous section we saw that the χ² sampling distribution emerges because the binomial distribution is pretty similar to a normal distribution?
-Well, like we discussed in chapter :doc:`../Ch07/Ch07_Probability` thit is only true when the number of observations is sufficiently large.
+Well, like we discussed in chapter :doc:`../Ch07/Ch07_Probability` this is only true when the number of observations is sufficiently large.
 What that means in practice is that all of the expected frequencies need to be reasonably big.
 How big is reasonably big?
 Opinions differ, but the default assumption